Suraj151/esp8266-framework/README.md

 Esp8266 has software eeprom library that actually uses space in flash memory to store Ewings framework related config data.
 Server uses this database to fetch and view settings and control panel of device.

 * **View Helpers :**
-These helpers help to dynamically creates html tags.
+These helpers help to dynamically creates html elements.

 * **Views :**
 These are static html pages that split into header, middle and footer sections.
 At the time of sending http response we gathers them to form a complete html page.